luismarques/qemu/docs/opentitan/pyot.md

 ## Tips

-* `-M int` option is quite useful to debug application startup issues.
+* `-N I` option is quite useful to debug application startup issues.

-* `-M in_asm` option only displays the first time that a RISC-V instruction block is translated to host code, not each time the instructions are executed.
-Use `-M exec` to display the actual executed instructions.
+* `-N A` option only displays the first time that a RISC-V instruction block is translated to host code, not each time the instructions are executed.
+Use `-N E` to display the actual executed instructions.
 Enabling single stepping is also helpful in this case (with `-s`).